byronwasti/movine/README.md

 ## Why you should use Movine

-- You are tolerant to occasional breakage
+- You accept the risks of pre-1.0 software
 - You want to write raw sql for your migrations
 - You have a shared database that has migrations developed by multiple developers
-- You are bad at rolling back a migration before editing it
+- You want a migration management solution that works for the developers

 ## Why you should not use Movine

-- You want a robust and proven database migration manager
+- You want long battle-tested database migration manager
-- You want ORM integration (consider the [diesel](http://diesel.rs/) instead)
+- You want ORM integration (consider [diesel](http://diesel.rs/) instead)
-- You don't see value in keeping track of variant or divergent migrations.
+- You don't see value in keeping track of variant or divergent migrations